19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 3/Ice Nova.md

 | Range    | Self, AOE                                           |
 | Domains  | [Water](../../../Spell%20Domains/Water.md)          |

-You radiate out freezing cold ice magic in a 15 radius around you.
+You radiate out freezing cold ice magic in a 15 foot radius around you.

-All creatures other than you in the area take 4d6 [Cold](../../../../Damage%20Types/Cold.md) damage.
+All creatures other than you in the area take 3d8 [Cold](../../../../Damage%20Types/Cold.md) damage.

-*Upcast: Deals an additional 1d6 damage per spell level*
+*Upcast: Deals an additional 1d8 damage per spell level*